-The Liberal Arts and Sciences: Health Sciences degree program is a university-parallel two-year program designed to allow students to transfer to a health-related program at a four-year school.
+The Liberal Arts & Sciences, AS: Health Sciences Concentration degree program is a university-parallel two-year program designed to allow students to transfer to a health-related program at a four-year school.

 This program will provide students who wish to enroll in a BSN (Bachelor of Science in Nursing) program with a solid foundation in the health sciences including required mathematics, science, and liberal arts courses.